Kids with autism get a new perspective of the world-from the air-by building/flying a hexarotor & making a film of their journey Read more

 With a $25 pledge, your name will be credited in the Gold Sponsor section at the end of the short film .Estimated delivery:

-With a $100 pledge, you will be credited in the Gold Sponsor section of the film as well as receive a DVD of the film including outtakes and footage of us building the quadrotor, practicing flying, and editing the film.Estimated delivery:Ships within the US only
+With a $100 pledge, you will be credited in the Gold Sponsor section of the film as well as receive a DVD of the film including outtakes and footage of us building the quadrotor, practicing flying, and editing the film.Estimated delivery:Only ships to: United States

 With a $250 pledge, you will receive all previous rewards as well as have an opportunity to be in the film.
 Send us a picture of you and we will include you in our film as well as have the kids give you a 'shout out" in the film.Estimated delivery: